Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-bga.md

 ## Why Programs Beat Payloads

-We'll never forget the moment we realized we were asking LLMs the wrong question.
-Picture this: you need an exploit with exactly 1000 'A' characters followed by shellcode.
+Here's the problem that changed everything: you need an exploit with exactly 1000 'A' characters followed by shellcode.
 Ask an LLM to generate it directly, and you might get 847 A's, maybe 1203 A's – never quite right.
 But ask it to write `payload = "A" * 1000 + shellcode`, and you get perfection every time.

 This insight sparked our breakthrough during the AIxCC competition.
 Instead of hoping AI could guess the right attack data, we taught it to write programs that create that data.
-The result? **BlobGen found 2 vulnerabilities.
-Generator found 4.
-Mutator found 1.** Seven exploits that evolved and adapted until they found their targets.
+The result? **Seven unique vulnerabilities discovered** - exploits that evolved and adapted until they found their targets.

 The Blob Generation Agent (BGA) framework works on a simple principle: exploits that can rewrite themselves based on what they learn are far more effective than static attacks.
 Each agent approaches this self-evolution differently – some refine single payloads through iterative feedback, others generate variations and learn from collective results, still others perform surgical modifications on existing inputs.

 What emerged was a system where exploits literally evolve in real-time, getting smarter with each execution until they crack their target.

+But how did we get there?
+It started with a fundamental rethink of how AI should approach exploit generation.

 ## The Script-Based Breakthrough